Relative higher index theory on quotients of Roe algebras and positive scalar curvature at infinity

 Then the family $\{t_{x}(z)(O_{z,R})\}_{z\in B(x,l_k), R\geq 0}$ makes $\A(B)$ a coarsely proper algebra for the coarse embedding $B(x,l_k)\to B$ defined by $z\mapsto t_x(z)(s(z))$.
 This proves that $\A(B)$ is a coarsely proper algebra associated with the relative fibred coarse embedding.
 Especially if we take $p=2$, then $\A(B)$ is isomorphic to $\lim_{V_a\subseteq\H}\mathcal{S}\C(V_a)$, as defined in \cite{HKT1998, Yu2000}.
 Analogous to the explanation above, a proper algebra $\mathcal{A}(M)$ can be similarly constructed for relative fibred coarse embeddings into a Hadamard manifold $M$, as detailed in \cite{SW2007}. \end{Exa}

-Combining \cite[Definition 3.7]{GLWZ2023} and \cite[Definition 3.4]{DGWY2025}, one can similarly define the \emph{(maximal) twisted Roe algebra at infinity of $X$ relative to $Y$}, $C^*_{u,Y,\infty}((P_d(X_n),\A)_{n\in\IN})$ and the \emph{(maximal) twisted localization algebra at infinity of $X$ relative to $Y$}, $C^*_{u,L,Y,\infty}((P_d(X_n),\A)_{n\in\IN})$ with coefficient in a coarsely proper algebra $\A$ for a metric spaces $X$ which is sparse away from $Y$.
+Combining \cite[Definition 3.7]{GLWZ2023} and \cite[Definition 3.4]{DGWY2025}, one can similarly define the \emph{(maximal) twisted Roe algebra at infinity of $X$ relative to $Y$}, $C^*_{Y,\infty}(P_d(X),\A)$ and the \emph{(maximal) twisted localization algebra at infinity of $X$ relative to $Y$}, $C^*_{L,Y,\infty}(P_d(X),\A)$ with coefficient in a coarsely proper algebra $\A$ for a metric spaces $X$ \emph{which is sparse with respect to $Y$}.
 Since the constructions are quite similar, we shall omit the details here.

 By the universal property of the maximal norm, there is a canonical quotient map

 Moreover, the evaluation maps $g\mapsto g(0)$ for both maximal and reduced cases induce the following \emph{twisted relative assembly maps}: